cramja/cramja.github.io/about.md

 title: About
 ---

-Hello, my name is Marc.
+Hello, my name is Marc Spehlmann.

 I work as a software team lead on security for an automotive cloud platform.
 In the past, I've written identity management systems, components in relation database